EastfordCommunicator/website/articles/34/9/boston-marathon-fundraiser.md

 ---
-title: Running Down a Dream: Eastford Resident takes Aim at Boston Marathon
+title: "Running Down a Dream: Eastford Resident takes Aim at Boston Marathon"
 author: Randal Chinnock
 ---
 *'My only goal is to inspire others and to give back'*